The Ogre's Bride

 The Ogre's Bride (鬼の花嫁, Oni no Hanayome) is a Japanese light novel series written by Kureha and illustrated by Yū Shiroya.
 It began serialization as a web novel on the Novema website in 2019.
-It was later acquired by Starts Publishing who began publishing it under their Starts Shuppan Bunko imprint in October 2020.
+The series was later acquired and published by Starts Publishing under their Starts Shuppan Bunko imprint in October 2020.
 A manga adaptation illustrated by Jun Togashi began serialization in Starts Publishing's noicomi digital magazine in December 2021.
-An anime television series adaptation produced by Colored Pencil Animation Japan is set to premiere in 2026.
+A live-action film adaptation premiered in Japanese theaters in March 2026.
+An anime television series adaptation produced by Colored Pencil Animation Japan aired from July to September 2026.

 Synopsis

-Yuzu, an ordinary high school student living in a world where monsters and humans coexist, has been treated unfairly by her parents, who dote on her younger sister, Karin, who was chosen as the bride of a fox spirit.
-Furthermore, her boyfriend Yamato breaks up with her because he has fallen in love with Karin, even though she has already been chosen as the bride.
-After that, Karin demands Yuzu to give away her a dress she received as a birthday present from their grandparents, who have always been kind to her.
+Yuzu Shinonome, an ordinary high school student living in a world where Japanese demons and humans coexist, has been treated unfairly by her parents, who dote on her younger sister, Karin, who was chosen as the bride of a fox spirit.
+Furthermore, her boyfriend breaks up with her because he has fallen in love with Karin, even though she has already been chosen as the bride.
+After that, Karin demands Yuzu to give her a dress she received as a birthday present from their grandparents, who have always been kind to her.
 However, when Yuzu refuses, it develops into a sisters' quarrel, and as a result, the dress is torn, and Yuzu, enraged, raises her hand against Karin.
-Enraged that his bride, Karin, has been hurt, the fox spirit Kozuki Yota pours flames on Yuzu, causing her hands to get burned.
+Enraged that his bride, Karin, has been hurt, the fox spirit Kozuki Yota pours flames on Yuzu, burning her hands.
 Thus, Yuzu, who ran away from despair at not being loved or needed by anyone at home, happens to meet Kiryuuin Reiya, the next head of the Kiryuuin clan, the highest-ranking ayakashi.
 Reiya then tells Yuzu, "I've missed you, my bride."